buhrmi/buhrmi/README.md

 <img width="100%" alt="image" src="https://github.com/user-attachments/assets/16bc7b42-3513-4938-a526-cb8f54d3f3b8" />

-> This is your sign to stop what you're doing and grab a coconut
+> This is your sign to stop what you're doing and go grab a coconut

 ## Hi there

-I'm buhrmi, a web developer based in Da Nang, Vietnam.

-Besides being busy with [bass-music related shenanigans](https://twitch.tv/danangbassman), you can find me working on various projects.
+Welcome to my GitHub page.
+Since you're already here, please check out my [DJ alter ego](https://twitch.tv/danangbassman).
+Or maybe I can interest you in various delicious projects that I'm currently working on as part of my Vietnam-based startup **Keo Platforms LLC**.

 ### Current Projects